Sugoroku: Ban-sugoroku

-The game is thought to have been introduced from China (where it was known as Shuanglu [双陆]) into Japan in the sixth century.
+The game is thought to have been introduced from China (where it was known as Shuanglu [雙陸/双陆]) into Japan in the sixth century.
+The original chinese game is in turn based on the Persian Nard, which is thought to be the ancestor or an old form of backgammon.

 It is known that in the centuries following the game's introduction into Japan it was made illegal several times, most prominently in 689 and 754.
 This is because the simple and luck-based nature of sugoroku made it an ideal gambling game.
 This version of sugoroku and records of playing for gambling continuously appeared until early Edo era.
 In early Edo-era, a new and quick gambling game called Chō-han (丁半) appeared and using sugoroku for gambling quickly dwindled.

 This variant of the tables family has died out in Japan and most other countries, while the Western style modern backgammon (with doubling-cube) still has some avid players.